Woowoonga, Queensland: Education

-There are no schools in Wowoonga.
-The nearest primary schools are in neighbouring Biggenden and Dallarnil.
-The nearest secondary schools are in Biggenden (to Year 10) and in Childers (to Year 12).
+There are no schools in Woowoonga.
+The nearest government primary schools are in neighbouring Biggenden and Dallarnil.
+The nearest government secondary schools are in Biggenden (to Year 10) and in Childers (to Year 12).

+Amenities

+Woowoonga Public Hall is on the western side of Woowoonga Hall Road (25.4704°S 152.0730°E).

+Events

+Mother's Day and Father's Day are celebrated with a bush breakfast at the Woowonga Public Hall every year.